Eugenia Stamboliev

 Academic

-Eugenia is a research fellow and lecturer in philosophy of media and technology at the University of Vienna and a visiting professor at BTU Cottbus-Senftenberg.
+Eugenia is a research fellow and lecturer in philosophy of media and technology at the University of Vienna and a visiting research fellow at the Oxford Internet Institute at Oxford University.

 She leads two research projects: She is the co-investigator of a WWTF funded project named "Decentralised Trust in Digital Societies" (DTDS, 2025-2027) in which she looks at trust concepts and norms in decentralised governmental technology, like the European Digital Identity Wallet.
 Eugenia is also a co-investigator in a GACR funded project on Large Language Models and democracy (2024-2026) at the Prague University of Economics and Business.
 In her previous project, Interpretability and Explainability as Drivers to Democracy, she focused on the influence of complex algorithmic structures and democratic concepts.